Home

 Most buildings today embed half their lifetime carbon before anyone turns on a light.
 Conversations about sustainability in buildings still focus on operational energy - heating, cooling, lighting, and the energy consumed over decades of use.
 But as the grid decarbonises the carbon we fix into the building at the outset matters more than ever.
 Upfront carbon — the emissions generated in extracting, manufacturing, transporting, and assembling materials — can be 50% or more of a building’s lifetime greenhouse footprint.

-Yet in my experience, design teams and clients often overlook this metric when considering early-stage decisions.
+Yet in my experience, developers and designers often overlook this metric when making early project decisions.
 Brief development and concept design, where design choices have the most leverage, often proceed without visibility of how structure, materials, and geometry influence carbon outcomes.
-My experience shows that the highest-impact decisions happen here, not during late-stage specification or optimisation.
+My experience shows that the highest-impact decisions happen during these early stages, not during late-stage specification or optimisation.

 Learning from practice: Case studies in upfront carbon reduction